Anx450z/route-map/README.md

 ## Known Issues

 There are no known issues at the moment.
-If you encounter any problems or have suggestions for improvement, please create an issue in the [GitHub repository](git@github.com:Anx450z/route-map.git).
+If you encounter any problems or have suggestions for improvement, please create an issue in the `<git@github.com>:anx450z/route-map.git.

-## License

-This extension is licensed under the [MIT License](LICENSE.md).